Naturkosmetik

 + No animal testing

-It is especially relevant for consumers who care not only about natural ingredients but also about ethical manufacturing practices.
+It is particularly relevant for consumers who care not only about natural ingredients but also about ethical manufacturing practices.

 6. Leaping Bunny

-The Leaping Bunny certificate is a globally recognized seal that guarantees that no animal testing has been carried out on the products.
-Although it is not a specific "natural cosmetics" seal, it is important to many consumers because it ensures that no animals had to suffer in the product development.
+The Leaping Bunny certification is a globally recognized seal that guarantees that products have not been tested on animals.
+Although it's not specifically a "natural cosmetics" seal, it's important to many consumers because it ensures that no animals suffered during product development.

 Leaping Bunny guarantees: